 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I think I may have killed my umbrella tree by overwatering it.
 It has totally turned dark.
 If I leave it will it come back?

 First off if this is in a pot you should have it planted in a moss-base potting soil.
 If you don't then it needs to be changed out.
 With this type of soil, it makes it a lot easier to take care of the plant.
 You will only need to water this plant when the top soil is dry.
-This is a type of plant that does well with dry soil and does not do well with overwatering.
-You should be able to bring it back by changing out your soil and watering it only when the topsoil is very dry.

 I would cut it back (look for the bumps on the stem and cut above the bumps).
 The bumps are places where there is growth so if you cut above it, it should come back.